Sunday, 15 May 2022

 Clouds of Witness Part II

 Wimsey and Parker start to investigate Cathcart's death, but Gerald keeps insisting that he did not do it.
-Yet he still refuses to say where he was that night.
 He cannot produce the letter from his old college friend.
 Peter tries to speak to Mary but she seems ill and hysterical.
 He is shocked when he finds silver sand of the sort that is in the conservatory, in the laundry chest just outside her room.

-The maid finds her young lady moody and bad tempered and does not think that she is grieving over much about Denis.
+The maid finds her young lady moody and bad tempered.
+She does not think that she is grieving over much about Denis.
 She only wanted to marry him, to get away from home.
 Ellen also mentions something that leads to Peter discovering that Mary had knelt in blood.
 There is a large bloodstain on one of her skirts.
-He begins to wonder if possibly his sister might have been involved in Cathcart's death.

 Subscribe to: